aaronchenghs/aarons_vscode_extensions/README.md

 ## Contributing

-We encourage contributions to improve and expand this VSCode extension pack.
+I encourage contributions to improve and expand this VSCode extension pack.
 Here’s how you can contribute:

 ### How to Contribute